Topics:

 For this lab we will use all of statistics for B.C. to match to the new Fraser Fort George CD.
 Can we do this?
 The table from Stats Can will have many more records (rows) than the attribute table for the CD layer.

-Once you download the data (a compressed zip file) into your lab5 folder:
+Save the downloaded file (a compressed zip file) into your lab5 folder:

 Zoom back into the area around PG.
 Notice the difference between the shapes of the polygons between the layer you loaded from the lab folder to the new file you have downloaded.